electrumsv/electrumsv/docs/standalone/building-on-electrumsv/codebase-reference/remote-services.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   The ElectrumSV project has neither the manpower or the interest in providing a non-regtest open source
+   The ElectrumSV project has neither the manpower or the interest in providing a non-regtest
-   implementation of this API.
-It is expected that commercial services will provide it, as an
+   open source implementation of this API.
+Commercial services can if they choose, offer it,
-   optional enabled API provided by their servers.
+   as an optional enabled API provided by their servers.

 It is useful to be able to ask whether a UTXO is spent.
 If it is spent then we need a way to find
 out what transaction it was spent in and what block it was mined in, if not in the mempool.
 We need